Golden Retriever Dog Breed Information

 The word "golden" clearly refers to the fur color, but there are also cream colored dogs.
 "Retriever" was already explained above.
 The Labrador Retriever also carries the name "retriever" for the same reason.

 Golden Retrievers are almost white as puppies.
-They get their creamy to golden fur from the age of around 2.
+They get their creamy to golden fur from the age of around when they are two years old.
 You can usually tell from their ears what color they will eventually be.